 Base salaries fulfill the fixed portion of our compensation program.
-Base salaries are set annually by the Compensation Committee based on a variety of factors, including peer group information and a qualitative review of the executive's performance and contributions to the Company.
-As discussed above, our goal is to position total direct compensation to approach the median of our peer group over time.
-In consideration of this goal, as well as individual performance evaluations, the Compensation Committee approved increases to each of our named executive officers' base salaries in March 2010 in amounts ranging from 3.6% to 8.8%.
+Base salaries are set annually by the Compensation Committee based on a variety of factors, including peer group information, a qualitative review of the executive's performance and contributions to the Company during the year and over a number of years, and changes in responsibilities, if any.
+After considering these factors, the Compensation Committee approved increases to certain of our named executive officers' base salaries in March 2012 as shown below: